Asheer/DevBaby/README.md

 # DevBaby
-Am iOS App to aid parents with the development of babies using cognitive tasks.
+An iOS App to aid parents with the development of babies using cognitive tasks.